-Some of the advantages are: a more homogeneous glycosylation profile; better reproducibility between manufacturing runs; several options for cultivation modes, such as perfusion that allows for long cultivation times with daily harvests; no cell lysis, resulting in lower levels of contaminating host cell proteins.
+Some of the advantages are: a more homogeneous glycosylation profile; better reproducibility between manufacturing runs; several options for cultivation modes, such as perfusion that allows for long cultivation times with daily harvests; no cell lysis due to establishment of stable cell lines, resulting in lower levels of contaminating host cell proteins.

 The baculovirus system is a lytic system (the cells lyse upon infection with a recombinant bBaculovirus containing the gene of interest) while the S2 platform is stable insect cell expression.
 Insect cells are transfected with an expression vector, followed by selection and screening of polyclonal or monoclonal high-producers.